Culture of Pittsburgh: Popular music

 Several notable bands emerged from Pittsburgh in the 1990s, including Rusted Root, The Clarks, Don Caballero, and the punk rock bands Anti-Flag and Aus-Rotten.
 Rusted Root and The Clarks appeared on the Late Show with David Letterman.
 Formed in 1999, the garage rock group Modey Lemon toured the U.S. and internationally, gaining favorable reviews.
 Singer Christina Aguilera, a student at North Allegheny Intermediate High School, debuted locally at the 1999 Lilith Fair, before going on to sell over 43 million albums worldwide.

 In the 2000s, Anti-Flag produced five albums, signed to RCA Records and appeared several times on the Vans Warped Tour.
 Rapper Wiz Khalifa, who signed to Warner Bros.
 Records but left without releasing an album, topped the iTunes singles chart by the end of the decade.
 Mashup/laptop music artist Girl Talk (Gregg Gillis) found mainstream success.
 His 2006 album Night Ripper gained favorable reviews and Feed the Animals (2008) topped year end album lists in national media.

 Since 2010, solo acts such as natives Jackie Evancho, Slimmie Hendrix, Wiz Khalifa, Daya, and Mac Miller have achieved worldwide fame.
 Josh Groban was trained in Pittsburgh, having attended Carnegie Mellon University.

-While it has historically been overshadowed by other regional scenes, Pittsburgh's Hardcore/Metal scene has gained international attention since the mid 2010s, as witnessed by the critical and commercial success of the band Code Orange.
+While it has historically been overshadowed by other regional scenes, Pittsburgh's Hardcore/Metal scene has gained international attention since the mid-2010s, as witnessed by the critical and commercial success of the band Code Orange.
 Other popular metal bands from Pittsburgh include Signs Of The Swarm and Those Who Fear.

 In the late 2010s and 2020s, many Pittsburgh-based bands involved in the city's local music scene rose to nationwide prominence, including Feeble Little Horse, Short Fictions, and Merce Lemon.
 This period of time has been marked by an uptick in shoegaze, noise rock, emo, and slowcore music coming from within the local scene, as well.

+Hellbender Vinyl, the largest vinyl record manufacturing company in Pennsylvania, is located in Pittsburgh.